 Dairy-based proteins like whey can casein are byproducts of cheese and yogurt production.
 They are known to cause digestive issues, especially for people with lactose sensitivity (intolerance) and irritable bowel syndrome (IBS).
 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
 It follows that you may be lactose intolerant or have IBS and not even know it.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose sensitivity, on the other hand, is clearly understood.
 People with lactose sensitivity are unable to fully digest lactose, the sugar in dairy.
 This partially digested food passes through the colon more quickly than it should, which causes diarrhea.

 Choose a protein powder that is sugar alcohol-free.
 Sugar alcohols are carbohydrates that are partially resistant to digestion and can have a laxative effect because they draw water into your gut.
-They are also a FODMAP and can trigger symptoms for people with IBS.
+They are also a FODMAP and can trigger diarrhea for people with IBS.
 Common sugar alcohols include erythritol, sorbitol, and xylitol.

 Choose a protein powder that is additive-free.
-Most dairy-free protein powders are full of food additives.
+Most protein powders are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.

 Here is a list of the most common food additives in protein powder: